JUAN-CALLEJO/mgt4250spring2024/README.md

 ### Questions of interest
-Q1 - How can data analysis improve Elon Golf Team player's performance?
+Q1 - Whats the relationship between Club Speed and Carry Distance among the team?

-Q2 - How can golfers deliver a more data-driven approach to their practice?
+Q2 - How does Impact Height Position affect Ball Speed with a Driver?

-Q3 - What is the area each player has to improve?
+Q3 - How accurate are Elon players regarding distance dispersion?
+What is the area each player has to improve?

 ## Data Description